 Anthropogenic activities, particularly the burning of fossil fuels, have changed the composition of the atmosphere in ways that threaten dramatic changes to the global climate.
 Signs of climate change are evident worldwide and additional changes will have serious impacts on our nation's future.
 Although transportation is a vital part of the economy and is crucial for everyday activities, it is also a significant source of greenhouse gas (GHG) emissions.
-Some of the important greenhouse gas emissions from fossil fuel combustion from mobile sources include: carbon dioxide (CO_2), nitrous oxide (N_2O), methane (CH_4), and black carbon.
+Some of the important greenhouse gas emissions from fossil fuel combustion from mobile sources include: carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4), and black carbon.
 Climate change is also impacted negatively by higher ground-level ozone emissions.
 Ozone levels are in turn linked to hydrocarbon and NOx emissions from mobile and stationary sources.

 Since the beginning of the industrial revolution, concentrations of CO_2 have increased by nearly 30%, methane concentrations have more than doubled, and nitrous oxide concentrations have increased by approximately 15%.
-Emissions from the transportation sector contribute about 33% of the CO_2 emissions in the U.S. and accounts for 96% of the radiative-forcing effect from transportation sources.
 A majority of anthropogenic CO_2 emissions come from combustion of fossil fuels.
-Despite improvements in vehicle engine efficiency, transportation energy use is expected to grow by 48% between 2003 and 2025.
-As such, controlling greenhouse gas emissions from the transportation sector is essential to the overall efforts to alleviate long-term impacts on the climate.
+As the second largest emitter of greenhouse gases in Latin America, Mexico accounts for about 1.5% of the world's emissions of greenhouse gases.
+In 2010, the total CO2 emissions from fossil fuel combustion in Mexico was 709.5 million metric tons, of which emissions from the transportation sector made up 33.4% of the total CO2 emissions.
+As CO2 emissions from the transportation sector contribute a significant portion of Mexico's total CO2 emissions, controlling greenhouse gas emissions from the transportation sector is essential to the overall efforts to alleviate long-term impacts on the climate.